 Psychobilly is the punk version of rockabilly; it's a fusion genre which also gets a nice sound out of elements of everything from doo-wop to blues, but with that punk edge to it.
 "Should I Stay or Should I Go?" resembles early punk, almost retro style, and so could be called rockabilly.
 More than anything, it compares very nicely with The Cramps.

 "Should I Stay Or Should I Go?" is possibly one of the most covered Clash songs by dint of being one of the most popular.
-Just some of the groups to cover this song include Living Colour, Skin, MxPx, Weezer, ZZ Top, and The Ukulele Orchestra of Great Britain.
+Some of the groups to cover this song include Living Colour, Skin, MxPx, Weezer, and The Ukulele Orchestra of Great Britain.
 Anti-Flag covered the song at various festival dates in 2012, and more memorable versions exist by Die Toten Hosen and Australian pop star Kyle Minogue.
-It even shows up in "Weird Al" Yankovic's "Polkas On 45" medley - a takeoff on the "Stars On 45 Medley."
+It even shows up in "Weird Al" Yankovic's "Polkas On 45" medley - a takeoff on the "Stars On 45 Medley

 Introduced into The Clash's live set in Paris in September 1981, "Should I Stay or Should I Go?" sat awkwardly in the set after Jones was fired - it was a hugely popular song so fans expected it to be played, but its author and singer was no longer in the band.